AI4Bharat/vistaar/README.md

-# vistaar
-Vistaar: Diverse Benchmarks and Training Sets for Indian Language ASR
+# Vistaar: Diverse Benchmarks and Training Sets for Indian Language ASR